Skip to content

 Version-1.64.0

-For security reasons, Datakit defaults to restricting access to some of its own APIs, which can only be accessed via localhost.
-If Datakit is deployed in a public network environment and there is a need to request these APIs over the public network (or from other machines in the local LAN), you can modify the following public_apis field configuration in the datakit.conf:
+For security reasons, Datakit restricts access to some of its own APIs by default (these APIs can only be accessed via localhost).
+If DataKit is deployed in a public network environment and you need to request these APIs from other machines or the public network, you can modify the following public_apis field configuration in datakit.conf:

 [http_api]